• Skip to primary navigation

 • Directly in the casserole dish, stir together flour, sugar, cocoa powder, baking powder, espresso powder, salt and stir together thoroughly.

-• Pour 2 tablespoon of melted butter and milk over the dry ingredients and stir well.
+• Pour 2 tablespoon of melted butter, milk and vanilla extract over the dry ingredients and stir well.
 This will make a thick, paste-like batter.

 • In a separate small bowl or pyrex measuring cup, mix together the brown sugar, cocoa powder, orange zest, orange juice and boiling water.
 Stir until all the sugar dissolves.
 Pour this hot mixture over the dough in the casserole dish.
 Do not stir at all!